-The noun "amalgam" derives by way of Middle French from Medieval Latin "amalgama."
+The noun amalgam derives, by way of Middle French, from Medieval Latin amalgama.
 It was first used in the 15th century with the meaning "a mixture of mercury and another metal."
 (Today, you are likely to encounter this sense in the field of dentistry; amalgams can be used for filling holes in teeth.)
-Over time, use of "amalgam" broadened to include any mixture of elements.and by the 18th century the word was also being applied figuratively, as in "an amalgam of citizens."
-The verb "amalgamate" has been in use since at least 1617.
+Use of amalgam broadened over time to include any mixture of elements, and by the 18th century the word was also being applied figuratively, as in "an amalgam of citizens."
+The verb amalgamate has been in use since the latter half of the 1500s.
 It too can be used either technically, implying the creation of an alloy of mercury, or more generally for the formation of any compound or combined entity.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete a verb that means "to beat up or mix in water": _ l _ n _ e.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP